microsoft/Azure-Analytics-and-AI-Engagement/00-setup-instructions.md

 # CDP Vision Demo using Azure Synapse Analytics (Preview) Setup Instructions

-1. **Click** on the link below to get to the login page: [http://bit.ly/2uB8p64](http://bit.ly/2uB8p64)
+1. **Select** the link below to get to the login page: [http://bit.ly/2uB8p64](http://bit.ly/2uB8p64)

 ![Login page](./media/00-01.png "Login page")

-2. **Enter** the requested details and **click** Submit.
+2. **Enter** the requested details and **select** Submit.
-3. On the labs page, **click** on the Launch Lab button.
+3. On the labs page, **select** on the Launch Lab button.
 Wait while your environment is being prepared.
 It might take 5 minutes to 15 minutes to provision environment.

 ![Lab Launch](./media/00-02.png "Lab Launch")

 4. You will receive an email within 15 minutes which will contain the credentials and another link to access the demo.
 If you don’t receive the email, please __look in your junk folder__.

-5. **Click** Launch Lab
+5. **Select** Launch Lab

 ![Lab Launch](./media/00-03.png "Lab Launch")

-6. Upon clicking the Launch Lab button, you will be redirected to a browser page with the lab details.
+6. Upon selecting the Launch Lab button, you will be redirected to a browser page with the lab details.

 ![Lab Details](./media/00-04.png "Lab Details")

-7. On the lab details page, **scroll down** to the bottom and **click** on the ‘GO TO DEMO-VM’ button.
+7. On the lab details page, **scroll down** to the bottom and **select** on the ‘GO TO DEMO-VM’ button.
 This will open the Demo VM.

 ![Demo VM Access](./media/00-05.png "Demo VM Access")

-**Important Note:** Alternatively, you can use the Remote Desktop tool to connect to the demo VM. **The viewing experience for Power BI dashboards will be improved if the demo is accessed via the Remote Desktop tool instead of the browser experience that is initiated when you click on the ‘GO TO DEMO-VM’ button.**
+**Important Note:** Alternatively, you can use the Remote Desktop tool to connect to the demo VM. **The viewing experience for Power BI dashboards will be improved if the demo is accessed via the Remote Desktop tool instead of the browser experience that is initiated when you select on the ‘GO TO DEMO-VM’ button.**

 **If you would like to open the VM in Remote Desktop for improved resolution, follow these steps:**